firefly-iii/docs/docs/docs/data-importer/how-to-use/configure-import.md

 TODO screenshot of option

 !!! note "Rules"
     If you have rules that remove all tags from a transaction, they will *not* work when you use this option.
 The tag will always be added.
-This is not because FIDI uses some magic trick.
+This is not because the data importer uses some magic trick.
 The tag is added *after* the transaction is created.

 ### Map data